-Line I - Withholding Tax to be Paid by This Corporation
+Line J - Withholding Tax to be Paid by This Corporation

-Subtract the total of the credits on lines G and H from the tax calculated on line F for each pass-through entity taxpayer.
+Subtract the total of the credits on lines G, H and I from the tax calculated on line F for each pass-through entity taxpayer.
 Do not enter an amount less than zero.

-The withholding tax shown in column I is the withholding tax this corporation must withhold or pay on behalf of the pass-through entity taxpayer.
-This withholding tax is reported on line 20 of Utah Schedule K-1 given to the shareholder.
+The withholding tax shown in column J is the withholding tax this corporation must withhold or pay on behalf of the pass-through entity taxpayer.
+Report this withholding tax on line 20 of Utah Schedule K-1 for this shareholder.